rajeshwarpatlolla/ionic-ratings/README.md

   }
 ````

 h) **callback** (Mandatory) : This will be called when the user selects a rating.
-You can get the selected rating in this callback.
+You can get the selected rating in this callback function.

 ##### 5) In your template you can use like below